 - Approximately 260 teenagers are killed in motor vehicle crashes each month during the summer.

 - 60% of crashes involving teen drivers are caused by distracted driving

 - For every 100,000 Americans under 21, 1.2 people were killed in drunk driving crashes in 2015.

-Due to inexperience, teen drivers may not be able to make quick driving maneuvers to avoid an accident and be less confident in their driving skills than more seasoned drivers.
+Our Louisville car accident lawyers understand that due to inexperience, teen drivers may not be able to make quick driving maneuvers to avoid an accident and be less confident in their driving skills than more seasoned drivers.